grouparoo/grouparoo/documents/product/concepts.md

 ## Sources

 Sources are the tools that Grouparoo will connect with to pull in customer data.
-Sources can be any tool that contains customer data such as data warehouses, databases, and CRM tools.
+A Source can be anything that contains customer data such as data warehouses, databases, and CRMs.

 When you add a new Source, you will define how that Source connects with the Profiles that already exist in Grouparoo through a `Unique` Profile Property.